 Because of this I have to get a bit creative with the meals!
 This happened yesterday.
 I literally had a bunch of nuts, fruits, and veggies, but no protein.
 Well, except for a pound and a half of ground beef.
 We needed our daily protein, so I was forced to use this ground beef.
 For some reason ground beef did not sound too appealing at the moment.
 Enter bummed face here.
 I tend to like what I can’t have…so it just so happened that I was craving protein, and protein alone.
 I was very in touch with my primal self, thank you very much.
 A nice, moist chicken breast or a juicy steak could really hit the spot!

 But, noooo.
 None of that would fit my end-of-the-month budget.
 Welp, I had ground beef on hand…but, what to do with it?
-Ok, and maybe I needed some veggies with my meal too….so…a beef and veggie pattie??
+Ok, and maybe I needed some veggies with my meal too…so…a beef and veggie patty?
 Yes!
 Genius!
 That was it!
 Let me just say that when I was done with those little suckers, I was thankful to have been forced to get creative in the kitchen to stay within budget!
-Eight Beef & Veggie Patties were DEVOURED in one night by two people!
+Eight Beef and Veggie Patties were DEVOURED in one night by two people!
 That’s sort of a record in my household.

 - 1 ½ pounds of organic beef

 - 1 cup of finely chopped spinach

 - 1 tablespoon of curry powder